-Pho Real: Hanoi Goes All Out For Summit Kitsch
+'Pho Real': Hanoi Goes All Out For Summit Kitsch

 Despite snarled traffic and security cordons, residents of Hanoi have gamely stepped into their role as hosts for the second Trump-Kim summit, and businesses have cashed in on the event with parodic products, from food to haircuts.

-"I believe that this summit will be better than the last one in Singapore," declares 56-year-old t-shirt merchant Truong Thanh Duc.
+"I believe that this summit will be better than the last one in Singapore," declares 56-year-old T-shirt merchant Truong Thanh Duc.
 He adds: "And this summit will bring peace to the world.
 No more nuclear war."

 His street-side stall in downtown Hanoi is hung with shirts decorated with a beaming Donald Trump and an impassive Kim Jong Un, above the words "Peace Hanoi Vietnam 2019."